Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 \end{equation}

 where $P_{\mathtt{20-2000}}$ is the international sand fraction.
-This conversion is fairly accurate since the model explains over variability in the original values ($R^2$=0.823).
+This conversion is fairly accurate since the model explains most of the observed variability in the original values ($R^2$=0.823).
 Together with the conversion of the silt fraction is the conversion of the sand fraction.